Testausserveri/testausapis/README.md

 *Values `N/A` when unavailable*

 ### GET `/v1/discord/roleInfo`
-Get activity and general user information for a specific role.
+Get general information about a specific role.
 Role is specified with the query parameter `id` as the role id.
 This API publishes only otherwise public information.